-The study is integrated, and contains 36 academic years of 60 credits each.
-This means that, in total, a study programme of 18360 credits is organized and two more master years 120 ECTS in total.
-After Master faculty organized PhD program for three years and 180 ECTS. .
-This, study programme is in line with the formal requirements with regard to the minimal duration of an international accepted integrated medical nursing education.
-According to the description of the curriculum the student workload fulfills the requirements
+The study is integrated, and contains 3 academic years of 60 credits each.
+This means that, in total, a study program of 180 credits is organized and two more master years 120 ECTS in total.
+After Master faculty organized PhD program for three years and 180 ECTS.
+This, study program is in line with the formal requirements with regard to the minimal duration of an international accepted nursing education.
+According to the description of the curriculum the student workload fulfills the requirements.

-Recommendations for improvement:

 There should be an internal quality control mechanism to assess the reality of workload in comparison to the accepted form of the curriculum

 Indicator 2.5 Coherence of the Organisation of the Learning Process and Contents